 - Helping individuals and brands tell their stories, through words, visuals and creative strategies.
 Find me staring at colors, pointing at textures, waffling between words, and championing a branding process that is intentional, empathetic, and generous.

-- Moonlighting as a Director of Creative for a local agency.
+- Moonlighting as a program architect for a local civic nonprofit.

 - Using my odd skills and synesthetic thoughts to notice people and ideas, understand them, express the authentic wholeness of them.
 Simply, developing what is true and necessary of things and helping them to be known and seen.
 (I want to help others see why you are necessary, magical even.)